 Before We Part Ways

 Most of the time, love just happens.
-You could be sitting in the office, going about your business, and the love of your life could walk in at that exact moment.
-Or you could know a coworker for years and build a friendship that eventually grows into something more.
 There are no rules when it comes to love.
 But there are rules in the office.

-So, use these workplace affairs statistics to help you identify the pitfalls of an office romance and hopefully avoid them.
+So, use these workplace affairs statistics wisely.
+Identify the pitfalls of work-related romances and try to avoid them.